 Do I Need to be an Experienced Hiker to Walk the Rob Roy Way?

-No, you don’t – folks of all abilities can enjoy this historical trail.
+No, you don’t – folks of all abilities can enjoy this historic trail.
 The flatter sections are very easy to walk for beginners and the elderly, while the ones looking for a challenge are bound to find plenty of chances for some hill-climbing.
 Don’t forget that you can also use baggage transfer services if you don’t want to carry all of your gear along the way.

-Is the Rob Roy Way Well-Marked?
+Is the Rob Roy Way Well-Signposted?

 Yes, this historical trail is marked with signposts.
 Still, I found that the trail is not clearly defined all the way through.
 This is why it’s very important to bring a (larger) map – it will provide you with the necessary peace of mind as well as inform you on attractions, lodgings, eateries, pubs, and other important places.